notaryproject/notation/specs/commandline/verify.md

 Flags:
        --allow-referrers-api         [Experimental] use the Referrers API to verify signatures, if not supported (returns 404), fallback to the Referrers tag schema
   -d,  --debug                       debug mode
+        --file                       enable verifying a file, if set, the reference argument is the file path or full URI reference of the file artifact in registry (required if --signature is set)
   -h,  --help                        help for verify
        --insecure-registry           use HTTP protocol while connecting to registries.
 Should be used only for testing --max-signatures int          maximum number of signatures to evaluate or examine (default 100)